contao/docs/docs/manual/guides/mumble.en.md

 short information in a chat window.
 Mumble is usually divided into several rooms, so that you can withdraw into a room in smaller groups or as a couple.

-The Contao calls will take place in Mumble.
-You can find out when the next Contao Mumble call will take place on the [project website](https://contao.org/en/mumble-calls.html).

 You can find more about Mumble at [mumble.info](https://www.mumble.info/).